mesosphere/dcos-commons/frameworks/hdfs/docs/install.md

 #### A Note on Memory Configuration

-As part of the service (or node) configuration, the amount of memory in MB allocated to the node can be specified.
-This value *must& be larger than the specified maximum heap size.
+As part of the configuration for each node type, the amount of memory in MB allocated to the node can be specified.
+This value *must* be larger than the specified maximum heap size for the given node type.
 Make sure to allocate enough space for additional memory used by the JVM and other overhead.
-A good rule of thumb is allocate twice as much memory as the size of the heap.
+A good rule of thumb is allocate twice as much memory as the size of the heap (set using either `hdfs.hadoop_heapsize` or `<node type>.hadoop_<node type>node_opts`).

 #### A Note on Disk Types